-What is the Child Care WAGE$® Program and how is it different from Infant-Toddler Educator AWARD$®?
+What is the Child Care WAGE$® Program and how is it different from Infant-Toddler Educator AWARD$® Plus?

-Can I participate on both AWARD$ and WAGE$ (or a local supplement program)?
+Can I participate on both AWARD$ Plus and WAGE$ (or a local supplement program)?

-Interested infant-toddler teachers may apply to participate in AWARD$, but individuals can only participate in one supplement program.
-If you are currently receiving WAGE$ or a local supplement and a waiting list exists for AWARD$, you may continue to be paid by your current program until funding is available for AWARD$.
+Interested infant-toddler teachers may apply to participate in AWARD$ Plus, but individuals can only participate in one supplement program.
+If you are currently receiving WAGE$ or a local supplement and a waiting list exists for AWARD$ Plus, you may continue to be paid by your current program until funding is available for AWARD$ Plus.
 If your current initiative provides higher payments, consider continuing with that program.
-If you are unsure which supplement program is most beneficial to you, contact an AWARD$ Counselor at 919-967-3272.
+If you are unsure which supplement program is most beneficial to you, contact an AWARD$ Plus or WAGE$ specialist at 919-967-3272.

-My county participates on WAGE$ at Tier Two Higher Education Option (HEO) or Tier Three.
-Should I apply to AWARD$?
+My county participates on WAGE$ at Tier Three.
+Should I apply to AWARD$ Plus?

-The supplement amounts for a Tier Two HEO or Tier Three county are higher than the Tier Two supplements provided by AWARD$.
-If you are an active WAGE$ participant in a Tier Two HEO or Tier Three county, you would receive a higher supplement by staying on WAGE$.
+The supplement amounts for a Tier Three county are higher than the Tier Two supplements provided by AWARD$ Plus.
+If you are an active WAGE$ participant in a Tier Three county, you would receive a higher supplement by staying on WAGE$.
 However, the eligibility requirements may be different.
-If you are unfamiliar with your county’s eligibility, please call a WAGE$ counselor at 919-967-3272.
-If you are currently on a waiting list in one of these counties, and there is no waiting list for AWARD$, you may consider moving to AWARD$ with the understanding your supplement would be less.
+If you are unfamiliar with your county’s eligibility, please call a WAGE$ specialist at 919-967-3272.
+If you are currently on a waiting list in one of these counties, and there is no waiting list for AWARD$ Plus, you may consider moving to AWARD$ Plus with the understanding your supplement would be less.

 I am over income for WAGE$.
-Should I apply for AWARD$?
+Should I apply for AWARD$® Plus?

-It is possible that you may be eligible for AWARD$ if you make $19 per hour or less (including bonuses).
-You must also have a level of education on the AWARD$ scale, be employed in a facility with at least three stars and work at least 35 hours per week with children birth to two.
+It is possible that you may be eligible for AWARD$® Plus if you make $20 per hour or less.
+You must also have a level of education on the AWARD$® Plus scale, be employed in a licensed facility and work at least 30 hours per week with children birth through two.

 Have child care questions?
 We can help!